cypress-io/cypress-documentation/source/guides/references/trade-offs.md

 containerClass: faq
 ---

-Cypress automates the browser with its own unique architecture - apart from any other testing tool.
+Cypress automates the browser with its own unique architecture - differently from any other testing tool.
 While this unlocks the power to do things you won't find anywhere else, there are specific trade offs that are made.
-Remember - there is no free lunch!
+There is no free lunch!

-In this reference we'll lay out what some of the tradeoffs are - and specifically how you can work around them.
+In this guide we'll lay out what some of the tradeoffs are - and specifically how you can work around them.

 While at first it may seem like these are some strict limitations in Cypress - we think you'll soon realize that many of these boundaries are actually **good** to have.
 In a sense they prevent you from writing really bad, slow, or flaky tests.